xelatihy/yocto-gl/docs/yocto/yocto_mesh.md

-# Yocto/Shape: Shape operations for graphics applications
+# Yocto/Mesh: Mesh processing for graphics applications

-**WORK IN PROGRESS**

-Yocto/Shape is a collection of utilities for manipulating shapes in 3D graphics, with a focus on triangle and quad meshes.
+Yocto/Mesh is a collection of utilities for manipulating shapes in 3D graphics, with a focus on triangle and quad meshes.

 ## Shape functions